budgies-nest/budgie/cookbook/10-agent-as-mcp-server/README.md

-# Agent as a MCP Server
+# Agent as a MCP Streamable HTTP Server